-A good relationship with your GP is essential to ensuring your health is being well looked after
+A good relationship with your GP is essential to your health

 It is important to find a doctor with whom you are comfortable being completely open and honest.

 A trusting, long-term relationship with a GP is the best way to ensure you receive consistent, quality healthcare throughout your life.

 When choosing a GP, it is important to consider the following points.

 Friends and family may have helpful suggestions of GPs in your area who will suit your needs.
 Doctors and other medical professionals may also be able to recommend GPs with particular areas of interest and specialisations.

 Location and opening hours